KarthikeyanS2006/keyan-code-python-/README.md

     *   **Value**: Paste your Google Gemini API key here.
 3. Click **Add** to save the variable.

-**Important**: This key is stored securely on Vercel and is necessary for the "Explain Code" and other AI-powered features to function.
+**Important**: This key is stored securely on Vercel and is necessary for the AI-powered features to function.

 ### Step 4: Deploy